BeipDev/BeipMU/Documentation/Triggers.md

 ## Sub Triggers

 Each trigger can have sub-triggers that act on the text that was captured by the primary trigger.
-To make one, select your primary trigger and jsut hit the "New" button.
-You cana lso drag an existing trigger onto another to make it a sub-trigger.
+To make one, select your primary trigger and just hit the "New" button.
+You can also drag an existing trigger onto another to make it a sub-trigger.

 ## Example